cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

-  precipitation counts; Kraken validation on July 29, 2026 showed that the experimental fast-path implementation was materially faster but not field-identical to the safe tiled reference, so support remains disabled until donor-year bootstrap semantics are matched exactly;
+  precipitation counts; Kraken validation on July 29, 2026 showed that the experimental fast-path implementation was materially faster but not field-identical to the safe tiled reference, so support remains disabled until substitute-year bootstrap semantics are matched exactly;
 - ``cftime`` calendars; Kraken validation on July 29, 2026 found a remaining one-cell mismatch on a Gregorian-like ``cftime`` case, so the release path keeps ``cftime`` on the exact safe tiled fallback